gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Manually define C++ and C source sets.
 - Can build a binary from C sources with `gcc` when `g++` and `as` are not installed

+### Open issues

+- Cpp source set should include only files with a C++ extension.
+- C source set should include only files with a C extension.
+- Assembler source set should include only files with an assembler extension.

 ## Story: Build a binary from assembler source files

 This story adds support for using assembler source files as inputs to a native binary.